Structured Content at HDIR

 In this case study, we will take a closer look at the structured content solution at the Norwegian Directorate of Health.
 Managing an enormous amount of complex content, the Directorate and its implementation partners have built a solid content model.
 Here they utilize the power of structured content, standardized taxonomy codes, and the features of the Enonic platform.

 This case study is built up in the following way:

 - Background Story: Here we provide the context for the structured content solution

 - Key Metrics: It’s useful to first get a sense of the project scope, so we can appreciate the specific solutions later

 - Challenges: Here we detail some of the concrete challenges facing a project with this amount of data

 - How Content Studio Works: Before we delve into the nitty-gritty, we'll first get an overview of the content management system

-- Detailed Solution: The main course, where we go into great detail about the most important parts of the solution with structured content in mind:
+- Detailed Solution: The main course, where we go into detail about the most important parts of the solution with structured content in mind:

 - Conclusion: Every story needs an ending to summarize and wrap things up, and this case study is no exception!